 It teaches grammar, pronunciation, and reading through podcast-styled audio sessions.
 Plus, vocabulary through flashcards.

-Real-life Japanese discussions with native speakers are featured in each course.
-The hosts will next deconstruct the conversation’s syntax and vocabulary (including any slang, if applicable).
+Each course features real-life Japanese discussions with native speakers.
+The hosts then deconstruct the conversation’s syntax and vocabulary (including any applicable slang).

 Audio transcripts and cultural information are also supplied, so you may read along or study afterward.

-Pricing: Besides a free plan, you have basic, premium, and premium+.
-The main difference between the two premium options is that 1-on-1 learning is through a teacher.
+Pricing: In addition to a free plan, you have basic, premium, and premium+.
+The fundamental difference between the two premium options is that 1-on-1 learning is through a teacher.
 The price ranges from $8 to $47.
-And if you go for a longer duration, like 6, 12, or 24 months, you can save 20% to 60%.
+If you choose a longer duration, such as 6, 12, or 24 months, you can save 20% to 60%.

 4. LingoDeer — Online language app for Japanese

-Available on Android, iOS, and Web, they meticulously designed Japanese courses on LingoDeer to include vocabulary lessons, ample explanations of grammatical topics, and contextual conversations.
+Available on Android, iOS, and the Web, LingoDeer’s meticulously designed Japanese courses include vocabulary lessons, detailed explanations of grammar, and contextual conversations.

-This resource for beginners to advanced students teaches Japanese language and grammar in a step-by-step format that builds on what you already know.
+This resource, for beginners through advanced students, teaches Japanese language and grammar in a step-by-step format that builds on your knowledge.

-While the heart of LingoDeer is based on traveling through units of lessons, the app also includes flashcards, tales, phrasebooks, and other learning tools.
+While the heart of LingoDeer is a series of lessons, the app also includes flashcards, stories, phrasebooks, and other learning tools.
 The HD audio and engaging stories are extra perks.

 An extension of LingoDeer is LingoDeer+.
 Using interactive games, you learn grammar rules and unknown terms.
 Detailed answers also enhanced LingoDeer+.